USA Work Visa

 Visa Type Occupation Work Type

-H-1B1 visa Free Trade Agreement (FTA) Professional To work in a specialty occupation
+H-1B1 Visa Free Trade Agreement (FTA) Professionals Work in specialty occupations under U.S. trade agreements

 H-1B work visa